Skip to Content

 • Be more likely to get infections, especially pneumonia and urinary tract infections, because they can’t communicate to someone that they’re not feeling well

-“At this stage, the caregiver has to be more intuitive and anticipate needs because they’re not being communicated to them,” said Garrigan.
+“At this stage, the caregiver must be more intuitive and anticipate needs because the affected person is not communicating needs to them,” Garrigan says.
 “Hospice or palliative care is also appropriate at this stage.”

 Act Early

-If you suspect that you, or a loved one, may be in the early stages of Alzheimer’s, you should see a doctor as soon as possible.
+If you suspect that you — or a loved one — may be in the early stages of Alzheimer’s, see a doctor as soon as possible.

-“While it’s incurable, there are things that can be done to slow the disease down,” said Garrigan.
-“By receiving the diagnosis, you’ll have the opportunity to start moving ahead with plans for the future, while you or your loved one is still cognitively intact.”
+“While it’s incurable, people can take steps to slow the disease down,” Garrigan says.
+“By receiving the diagnosis, you’ll have the opportunity to start moving ahead with plans for the future, while you or your loved one are still cognitively intact.”

 He also recommends that people visit alz.org.

-“They have more information than you could ever need,” he said.
+“They have more information than you could ever need,” Garrigan says.
 “It’s important to get educated so you can better understand the illness and advocate for yourself or on your loved one’s behalf.”

-For example, keeping the brain active during the progression of Alzheimer’s is helpful when you learn something new.
+For example, keeping the brain active during the progression of Alzheimer’s is helpful.

-“Alzheimer’s disease destroys connections in the brain, but new connections around it can sometimes be made if you’re doing something you’re not as familiar with,” said Garrigan.
-“Try doing a different kind of puzzle, learn a new language, learn to play an instrument, something new that you’ve not done before.”
+“Alzheimer’s disease destroys connections in the brain, but new connections around it can sometimes develop if you’re doing something you’re not as familiar with,” Garrigan says.
+“Try doing a different kind of puzzle, learn a new language, learn to play an instrument — something that you’ve not done before.”

 Local Resources

-Fox Valley Memory Project is a collaborative nonprofit organization operating and supporting programs and services that improve quality of life for those experiencing dementia, as well as their family, care partners, and friends.
+Fox Valley Memory Project is a collaborative nonprofit organization that operates and supports programs and services that improve quality of life for those experiencing dementia.
+It also offers services for family members, care partners, and friends.

-One such program is that of Memory Cafés.
+One such program is Memory Cafés.
 Memory Cafés consist of facilitated activities, informal conversation, and light refreshments.
-They are designed to be interactive, where the person with memory loss and their caregiver, family or friends can interact with each other in ways they had before the memory loss occurred.
-Because every participant is going through the same thing, there is a feeling of belonging and acceptance.
+They invite the person with memory loss and their loved ones to interact with one another in ways they did before the memory loss occurred.
+Because every participant is going through a similar experience, there is a feeling of belonging and acceptance.
 There is no cost to participate.

 View a listing of local Memory Cafés and other available resources on the organization’s website.